 According to HUD's Strategies for Preventing Homelessness, "Homelessness prevention is an essential element of any effort to end homelessness either locally or nationwide."
 This HUD report indicates it is less expensive and disruptive to keep a household housed in place.
-To this end, the City will allocate CDBG funds to Path of Life to support their homelessness prevention program.
-An estimated 10 individuals will be assisted during FY 2019-20.
+To this end, the City will allocate CDBG funds to Path of Life to support their homelessness prevention program..
 The City will also participate in regional homeless planning efforts, including the RC-CoC's Discharge Plan, which aims to prevent individuals leaving institutions, hospitals, etc., from becoming homeless.
+140 individuals (90 outreach and 50 emergency shelter.)

 The City's homeless strategy is to help prevent homelessness and to support local service providers as they engage and assess the City's homeless.
 Significant CDBG funding is allocated to Path of Life Ministries to provide an array of homeless services including outreach, engagement, short-term shelter, and support services.
-Path of Life will also use CDBG funding to provide rent and/or utility assistance to prevent eviction or the termination of utilities.